James Bond (card game)

 James Bond (also Lemon, Atlantis or Chanhassen) is a matching card game where players compete to see who can assemble piles of four-of-a-kind the fastest.

-Pagat.com describes it as a widespread children's game which "seems to be of fairly recent origin", and popular in California.
+Pagat.com describes it in 2009 as a widespread children's game which "seems to be of fairly recent origin", and popular in California.

 Deal

+Starting with a standard deck (54 cards), remove the two Joker cards.
+There will be 52 cards left.
 Deal four cards face up in the middle.
-The remaining 48 cards of the deck are dealt out into face-down piles of four.
-In a two-player game, each player receives six of these piles to put in front of them; in a three-player game, they receive four.
+The remaining 48 cards of the deck are dealt out into twelve face-down piles of four.
+In a two-player game, each player receives six of these piles to put in front of them; in a three-player game, they receive four; in a four-player game, they receive three.

 The play

 When play begins each player views one pile of four cards.
 Players may trade cards in their hands with cards in the middle, as many as they like holding no more than four cards at a time.
-That is to say, players must discard to the middle first, and then select their new cards.
+That is to say, players must discard their card(s) to the middle first and then pick up their new cards.
 Players may change as many cards (1-4) as they like.
 Players can, at any time, place their pile face down and pick up a different pile and continue to play.
+Players, at all times, may have no more than 4 cards in their hand.
+Likewise, they may not hold or look at more than one pile at a time.
 When a player has four of a kind in one pile, they place their pile face up.